DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 These games can easily be added to ES-DE using shortcuts, just be aware that this requires that the games have been installed locally.

-Make sure to have the Steam application minimized when launching games from ES-DE or otherwise Steam may try to steal focus and you would need to manually switch to the ES-DE window after quitting a game.
-Unfortunately this does not seem to work on macOS as Steam insists on stealing focus on this operating system.
+On Linux and Windows you can use the built-in game importer to populate your steam system.
+This tool is available from the _Utilities_ menu and you can find an in-depth description of it elsewhere in this document.
+Note that you still need to create shortcut files prior to running this tool.

 **Windows**

-Simply copy the Start Menu entries for your Steam games into the ~\ROMs\steam directory.
+Simply copy the Start Menu entries for your Steam games into the ~\ROMs\steam directory or use the built-in game importer to accomplish the same thing.
 These files have the .url extension and can be launched directly from within ES-DE.
 For example you may end up with something like the following:

 ```
 ~\ROMs\steam\Axiom Verge.url